AIT-Technology-PLC/ArifSchoolFee/README.md

-## About AIT TECHNOLOGY SCHOOL PAYMENT SYSTEM
+## About A Project Under AIT TECHNOLOGY PLC

-**AitSchoolPayment** is a multi-tenant Payment solution.
+**Multi School Centralized Payment Systsem** is a multi-tenant Payment solution.

-With its number of modules & features, **ait school payment** allows businesses to achieve a high level of synchronization among the different brances and units of a business.
+With its number of modules & features, **Multi Schhool Centralized Payment** allows businesses to achieve a high level of synchronization among the different brances and units of a business.

 ##### Characteristics: